oleggromov/oleggromov-feisty/content/pages/observing-style-changes/index.md

 ## How to Observe

-Leaving the *why?* behind the scene, let's jump right to *how*.
-There're a few ways to update element styling I could remember.
+Assuming you know the answer to why you need to track style changes, let's fast forward to how you do so.
+There're a few ways to update element styling I can think of right away.

 - Update its `class` or `style` directly.
 - Update its parents' attributes, respectively.